anduslim/hoiiopie/docs/complete/fax.rst

         print entry.fax_status
         # etc ..

-You can also filter the fax history by date and type of fax (incoming, outgoing or all).
+You can also filter the fax history by date and type (incoming, outgoing or all).

 .. code-block:: python